 The three California wild & scenic river bills did not pass.
-Two of their direct predecessors, one in southern California, the other in the north state, had first been introduced in the 115th Congress,498 their failures in the 118th Congress representing four consecutive failures.
-An early predecessor version of the Central Coast bill had first been introduced in the House and Senate in the 114th Congress,499 its 5th consecutive failure.
+Two of their direct predecessors, one in southern California, the other in the north state, had first been introduced in the 115th Congress,517 their failures in the 118th Congress representing four consecutive failures.
+An early predecessor version of the Central Coast bill had first been introduced in the House and Senate in the 114th Congress,518 thus the failure in the 118th Congress is its 5th consecutive failure.